-- Sunday: Baked beans*, buns, fries, and ice cream bars
+- Sunday: Baked beans*, buns, fries, and dessert

-- Monday: Mashed potatoes, side vegetable, rolls, and strawberry shortcake
+- Monday: Mashed potatoes, side vegetable, rolls, and dessert

-- Tuesday: Flour tortillas, taco shells, tortilla chips, salsa, diced tomatoes, onions, lettuce, sour cream, cheese, black beans*, and pudding
+- Tuesday: Flour tortillas, taco shells, tortilla chips, salsa, diced tomatoes, onions, lettuce, sour cream, cheese, black beans*, and dessert

 - Wednesday: Dinner on your own

-- Thursday: Mac and cheese, side vegetable, and brownies
+- Thursday: Mac and cheese, side vegetable, and dessert

-- Friday: Baked ziti, garlic bread, side vegetable, and ice cream
+- Friday: Baked ziti, garlic bread, side vegetable, and dessert

 Lemonade and iced tea